Sexually active teenagers are generally responsible, but some don’t use contraception and a small percentage have sex that results in a pregnancy.

 The morning-after pill is a hormonal method of contraception that may stop ovulation.
 It can be taken to avoid getting pregnant in an emergency situation, such as after having unprotected sex, if a condom slips off or breaks during sex or if the contraceptive pill is missed.
 It prevents 85 per cent of pregnancies.
 It is best to take emergency contraception as soon as possible, ideally within 24 hours of having sex.

-Known as natural family planning, these methods monitor body changes during the menstrual cycle to identify when a women is most fertile.
+Known as natural family planning, these methods monitor body changes during the menstrual cycle to identify when a woman is most fertile.

 In Victoria, abortion is legal up to 24 weeks without a doctor’s referral.
 After 24 weeks you can have an abortion if at least two doctors agree.
 The doctors must consider all relevant medical circumstances and your current and future physical, psychological and social circumstances.